Snegovikufa/ProjectBuild/README.md

 ProjectBuild
 ============

-ProjectBuild is a Sublime Text 2 plugin for running build command with variable arguments selection.
+ProjectBuild is a Sublime Text 2 plugin for running Build command with its variants.
+Just choose Build System "Tools"->"Build System" (it can be standart or your own), save Sublime project in some root folder of your project, press "Shift+F10" so you can see quickpanel with Build System variants.
+Also you can use standart "F7", "Ctrl+B" and "Ctrl+Shift+B" key bindings.
+Now ProjectBuild does not support platform-specific data in the Build System.
+May be we fix this later.

 Install